 1. This Protocol constitutes a Protocol to the Carpathian Convention within the meaning of its Article 2 paragraph 3 and in accordance with article 7, paragraphs 1, 2 and 6 as well as any other relevant articles of the Carpathian Convention.

-2. The Protocol shall be open for signature at the Depository from __th of September 2016 to the __th of September 2017.
+2. The Protocol shall be open for signature at the Depositary from __th of September 2016 to the __th of September 2017.

-3. The provisions of Articles 19, 20, 21 paragraphs 2 to 4 and Article 22 of the Carpathian Convention on entry into force, amendment of and withdrawal from this Protocol and on settlement of disputes shall be apply mutatis mutandis to this Protocol.
+3. The provisions of Articles 19, 20, 21 paragraphs 2 to 4 and Article 22 of the Carpathian Convention on, amendments,entry into force and withdrawal from the Convention and on settlement of disputes shall apply mutatis mutandis to this Protocol.
 Only a Party to the Carpathian Convention may become Party to this Protocol.

 Article 27